-- Read the Board of Director's meeting minutes and obtained budget approvals as evidence for continued and planned expenditure. - Assessed whether there were indications of decline in asset value or changes in the extent or manner in which the asset was expected to be used. - Assessed the competence, capability, objectivity, and independence of the management experts engaged to evaluate resources in the specific areas, and the methodology they adopted. - Analysed the financial and operating commitments of the licenses to identify whether sufficient expenditure has been included in the cash flow forecast to ensure license conditions are met. - Assessed the Company's rights to the exploration areas by obtaining the license agreements and considering the conditions and term of the license and expectations of renewal. - Assessed the ability and actions of the Company to finance future development activity and whether exploration and evaluation in a specific area has not led to commercially viable quantities of resources.
+- Read the Board of Director's meeting minutes and obtained evidence of continued efforts to secure a financial or farm-out partner. - Assessed whether there were indications of decline in asset value or changes in the extent or manner in which the asset was expected to be used. - Assessed the competence, capability, objectivity, and independence of the management experts engaged to evaluate resources in the specific areas, and the methodology they adopted. - Assessed the Company's rights to the exploration areas by obtaining the license agreements and considering the conditions and term of the license and expectations of renewal. - Reviewed a formal legal opinion from management's external legal counsel regarding the Company's license and interest in the Corentyne Block. - Assessed the ability and actions of the Company to finance future development activity and whether exploration and evaluation in a specific area has not led to commercially viable quantities of resources.